Hamzablm/blog/_posts/2020-05-31-Twelve-Factor-Application-Configuration-in-Spring.md

 ### Maven profile

 You can leverage Maven profiles to activate Spring Profiles.
 This is my favorite way to activate a profile.
-For example, if your profiles section we’ll define two maven profiles dev and prod, each of these profiles will set a JVM system parameter:
+For example, in your `profiles` section we’ll define two maven profiles `dev` and `prod`, each of these profiles will set a JVM system parameter:

 ```xml
 <profiles>